 Additionally, there is a webpage devoted to the Tree Care Plan on both the Illinois Climate Action Plan (iCAP) Portal and on the F&S website.
+The Tree Campus USA page is accessible by clicking either Landscape Management or Sustainability from the main F&S site.
 The requirements for protecting the campus trees are included in the Facility Standards, which all capital projects are required to follow.
 To raise awareness and understanding about these requirements, the project managers at F&S in the Capital Programs Division have been given a presentation about the Campus Tree Care Plan with an overview of the specific requirements.